Chapter Twenty Five

 Chris, “Good point.”

 Kara comes in, “Holey moley.
 Two works of art.
 I’m getting an idea for a painting.
-Before we get bogged down, you two come to the studio, I want to take some photographs.
+Before we get bogged down, you two come to the studio, I want to take a few photographs.
 I have several titles in mind, I don’t want to lose the image.”

 She takes two dozen pictures from all angles, standing, sitting, together, individually.

 We return to the living area, Chris has coffee made, I fix Amaya a Coke Zero.